 Scratching is an instinctual part of a cat’s routine.
 A cat scratches to relieve boredom and to file their claws.
 It’s a way for your pet to flex their muscles, to leave their scent, and to relieve stress.
 When it’s mating time, scratching is a way for a cat to release pheromones on surfaces, because there are scent glands in their paws.

-So, rather than offering up your furniture cats will do much better with their own scratching post.
+So, instead of scratching furniture, cats will do much better with their own scratching post.
 Get a good quality one and if it helps, add strips of fabric, upholstery, cardboard, and other scratching surfaces to keep them entertained.
 Personally, we’re suckers for this fun Catcus Cat Scratching Post Tree by Luckitty (amazon), which comes with a play ball and bed.

 Of course, you don’t need to buy a scratching post (although some of them look awesome), some pet owners have success with carpet cut-offs.
 Carpets are a favorite scratching item so by placing carpet runners in strategic areas you can stop your cat from scratching more precious items.